MyTooliT/ICOlyzer/README.md

 - Opens a plotter window visualizing the recorded signal
 - Plots the power spectral density graph for the recorded signal
 - Prints the IFT value of the signal
-- Adds red lines for time periods containing missing data values
+- Adds optional red lines for time periods containing missing data values

 ### Usage